roli2py/countries-text-to-csv-converter/README.md

 # Countries Text-to-CSV Converter
-A RegExp converter to make a text to CSV of countries from a "[Wikipedia](https://www.wikipedia.org)".
+A RegExp converter to make CSV from a text of countries from a "[Wikipedia](https://www.wikipedia.org)".